Police Civil Unit

 Fees

 Fees for service are based on the type of paper to be served, as well as the zone in which the paper will be served.
-Please refer to the BPD Civil Unit Fee Schedule for the paper type fee, and to the BPD Zone Map for zone fees.
+Please refer to the BPD Civil Unit Fee Schedule for the paper type fee, and to the BPD Zone Map for zone fees, or use the map tool below.
 Fee = [type of paper] + [mileage fee]

 Payment